project-imprimis/libprimis/doc/engine.md

 #### Enums

 Enums also are always expanded with a single element per line.
 For aesthetics, it is best to place all the equals in the same location (as above).
-Imprimis uses no named enums besides those inhereted from ENet.
+Libprimis uses no named enums besides those inhereted from ENet.

 #### `for` loops